 - Remember that it will take around two weeks for the results of the test to be announced.
 We recommend you keep a buffer month, in case you need to reattempt the exam

-- Look for February Intake colleges in Poland 2021, shortlist the colleges and Universities before the due dates for the respective institutes.
+- Look for February Intake colleges in Poland 2023, and shortlist the colleges and Universities before the due dates for the respective institutes.
 Prepare your final and complete application.

-- Request your professors or Managers for the 2-3 reference letters for submitting.
+- Request your professors or Managers for the 2-3 reference letters for submission.

 - Start preparing your Statement of Purpose (SOP).
 It must present you as a unique student and it should be highlighting your strengths.